UW-GAC/QCpipeline/README.txt

 dbGaP files:
 3) make PLINK files
-> python plink.py  --email user@uw.edu --filtered plink.config
+> plink.py  --email user@uw.edu --filtered plink.config
 The unfiltered plink file will be made from the sample-level netCDF using only subj.plink samples.
 If "--filtered" argument is given, the script will ALSO create a